Squatters Rights in Colorado and Adverse Possession Law

 Key Takeaways

-• It is essential for both landlords and tenants in Colorado to understand squatter rights and to know what steps to take if you ever have a squatter in your residence.
+- Both landlords and tenants in Colorado must understand squatter rights and know what to do if a squatter is ever present in their residence.

-• If you ever face a squatter situation, know that TurboTenant has a partnership with EZ Evict USA, a trusted company that can handle the eviction process for you.
+- If you ever encounter a squatter situation, TurboTenant has a partnership with EZ Evict USA, a trusted company that can handle the eviction process for you.
 We also offer tenant credit checks and screenings to help landlords quickly fill vacancies with quality tenants for peace of mind.

 Understanding Squatter Rights